 4. Intelligent Things

-Differing from the IoT, intelligent things include autonomous machines, vehicles and drones that adjust their behavior through interaction with the environment using artificial intelligence in place of rigid programmed responses.
-This technology includes semi-autonomous and fully autonomous solutions with the ability to operate without supervision for extended periods of time.
+Differing from the IoT, intelligent things include autonomous machines, vehicles, and drones that adjust their behavior through interaction with the environment using artificial intelligence in place of rigid programmed responses.
+This technology contains semi-autonomous and fully autonomous solutions with the ability to operate without supervision for extended periods.

 This capability offers tremendous opportunities for supply chain organizations wishing to improve efficiencies and reduce costs.
 Gartner recommends considering autonomous machines and vehicles to complement and in some instances replace human labor.
 Provided the right technology is in place, pilot schemes can be used to assess benefits.